Why good customer service suffers during the airline passenger crush

 This beleaguered consumer lives in an alternate reality where businesses can discriminate between their high-value and low-value clientele at will, enticing the biggest spenders to stay while marginalizing bargain hunters and coupon cutters.
 Most companies couldn’t get away with triaging their customers this way.
 But some already do: airlines.

-The saddest thing about these words is that reality has not changed for customer service on airlines.
+The most disheartening aspect of these words is that reality has not changed for customer service on airlines.

-Irritated by hotel resort fees?From stories about post-COVID travel, things have worsened with the elimination of much business travel.
-New bleisure passengers who are filling the business class seats and premium economy spots on the planes believe that the current level of service is more than they can rightfully expect.
+Irritated by hotel resort fees?From stories about recent travel, things are worse with the elimination of much business travel.
+New bleisure passengers, who are filling the business class seats and premium economy spots on planes, believe that the current level of service is more than they can rightfully expect.

 Many of these bleisure travelers believe the new, lower service levels are what should be expected.
 For many new travelers, this is their blowout that they will enjoy no matter what.
 To new customers, everything is perfect.